Best Things to Do in Dubrovnik, Croatia

 Lopud Elaphiti Islands

-One of the best places to start a sailing trip to the Elaphiti Islands is on Koločep, the closest island to Dubrovnik.
-When Dubrovnikers need a break, this is a favourite escape.
+One of the easiest places to start a sailing trip to the Elaphiti Islands is on Koločep, the closest island to Dubrovnik.
+When Dubrovnikers need a break, this is a favorite escape.

 Koločep offers plenty of relaxing walks among lush pine forests and along pebble & sand beaches on the Adriatic coast.